olegromanchuk/hotelito/README.md

 6. Create IVR "clean" and "dirty".

-7. Install the app.
+7. Install the app (see below).

 ### Install standalone version

-- Install Hotelito by download the latest release from the [Releases](https://github.com/olegromanchuk/hotelito/releases) page.
+- Install Hotelito by downloading the latest release from the [Releases](https://github.com/olegromanchuk/hotelito/releases) page.
 - Create .env file that will contain all the configuration parameters.
 See included .env_example.
+- Create roomid_map.json file that will contain the list of room ID's and their extensions.
+See included roomid_map.json.

 ### Install AWS Lambda version